To throw or not to throw, that is the question

 Another small exercise!

-newly introduced Result
+newly introduced Result.

 But!
 Lets go in small steps